What is a Nonfiction Book Editor and What Do They Do?

 Nonfiction editors typically have a wide knowledge of the subject matter, which is essential to their job.
 They are often experts in publishing, technical writing, or other related fields.
 General book editors are more generalists with a diverse range of skills that may not be as deep in any one field.

-The Disadvantages of Hiring a Nonfiction Book Editor
+The Disadvantages of Hiring an Editor

-Nonfiction book editors are not cheap.
+They arent cheapp.
 They charge a premium for their services, which can be quite expensive for some authors.

-In the end, it all depends on whether you need a nonfiction book editor for your project or can slide with a regular editor.
+In the end, it all depends on whether you need a book editor for your project or can slide with a regular editor.